December 18, 2021 Lifeguard Trainer

 A lifeguard constantly has to keep an eye on the swimmers, and upon any sign of emergencies, they need to rush to the affected and offer their assistance.
 Therefore, to prepare lifeguards for their future responsibilities and challenges, they have to undergo intense training.

-If you are someone who is considering becoming a lifeguard, you will have to undergo training to prepare yourself for the upcoming duties, and you might be curious to know what to expect from your training.
+If you are someone who is considering becoming a lifeguard, you will have to undergo a lifeguard training course to prepare yourself for the upcoming duties, and you might be curious to know what to expect from your training.
 If that is the case, keep on reading the article.

-A lifeguard at any aquatic facility has to respond to medical emergencies, injuries, or any potential drowning cases.
+A lifeguard at any aquatic safety training academy has to respond to medical emergencies, injuries, or any potential drowning cases.
 They also need to enforce the safety rules and maintain law and order.

 Therefore, the basic aspects that comprise the training sessions are: